 It's no secret that an image that most people would consider successful will have triggered some emotion within the person viewing it.
 Be that happiness, sadness, joy, fear, anger, surprise, trust, anticipation, intrigue – or even disgust - that emotion will contribute to the image catching the eye of that person or prompting them to look at it again.

 In the 1970’s I worked as a commercial photographer before being lured into Marketing Communications and PR where I spent the next 35 years.
 No surprise then that images have always been central to my working life and in the various jobs I had I was mostly responsible for selecting the very best images that would ‘catch the eye’ when used in a wide range of media including print, illustration, exhibitions, AV/Video and advertising.

-Too often though it seems that a 'successful' image simply equals a ’technically perfect’ one in the minds of some photographers, rather than an image that has emotional impact, an image that excites or depresses, one that arouses feeling of elation, guilt or pain ... or one that simply tells a story.
+However, for me, too often it seems that a 'successful' image simply equals a ’technically perfect’ one in the minds of some photographers, rather than an image that has emotional impact, an image that excites or depresses, one that arouses feeling of elation, guilt or pain ... or one that simply tells a story.

-So, whilst an image obviously still needs to be technically competent, as I get back into photography - and this time only as a hobby - my choice is to try to create a strong image that hopefully engages with the viewer, rather than a strong technical image with no soul.
+So, whilst an image obviously still needs to be technically competent, as I get back into photography - and this time only as a hobby - I'm trying to create strong images that hopefully engage with the viewer, rather than strong technical images with no soul.

-Having retired and without the pressure of business I also hope that I might be able to pass on to others some stuff that I’ve learned over the years.
+Having retired and without the pressure of business I'd hope that I might have the opportunity to pass on to others some stuff that I’ve learned over the years.

 What photography have I recently been doing?

 An afternoon in Paris, on the left bank of the Seine at Quai Saint-Bernard there is a small park named after the Corsican singer and movie star Tino Rossi.
 A group of dancers with the passion for the Argentine Tango meet there and dance into the early evening.

 An amazing young lady who I've now photographed a number of times, recently a few hours at her new home in Swindon.